jdittrich/userNeedResearchBook/text/dataAnalysis.md

 data.
 You could say that *»looking at last years design to quickly reuse elements«* belongs to a theme concerned with *»I want to save time«* or to a theme related to the topic of *»reviewing designs for inspiration«* (given that it could serve both from the user's perspective).

-There is no »right« or »wrong«, nor a clear cut criterion of being »close enough« to the data when you  interpret your data.
-Instead of having a clear, measurable rule like the »you must have p&#060;0.05 significance« ^[For those of you who love statistics (like me): Sorry for the example.
-I know that this criterion is highly debated] in statistics, most important is that your analysis is plausible (instead of »right« or »wrong«).
+There is no clear-cut »right« or »wrong«, when you interpret your data.
+Most important is that your analysis is plausible and based on the data you collected.
 I compare the process of analysis to building a house from a pile of Lego^®^ bricks.
 These bricks are like the not-yet-analyzed data you start with.
 When you build a house out of these bricks, there is no single »right« building.
 But neither is it a process which is arbitrary.